 The relevance of digital transformation and how to best manage the related opportunities and challenges and implement them on the ground in rehabilitation and disability services has increased with the COVID-19 pandemic.
-The conference will provide insights into learning from the past year, trends, innovations, and best practices in digital developments and tools, assisting organisations in their digital transformation.
+The conference provided insights into learning from the past year, trends, innovations, and best practices in digital developments and tools, assisting organisations in their digital transformation.

 Please have a look at the programme structure and the speakers (in English, French, German and Spanish).
 At the bottom of this page you also find there a file with summary information on the 5 projects presented on day 2 of the conference, followed by the possibility for the participants to learn more about them and to exchange with the presenters in break-out rooms.

 The second keynote speech is on “Technical developments shaping the digitalisation of learning, teaching and training: Opportunities and challenges for social services providers.
-The speaker, Prof. Dr. Andreas Schleicher, Director at the Directorate for Education and Skills, OECD will focus on trends and technical developments shaping the digitalisation of the fields of learning, teaching and training.
-He will look into the related opportunities and challenges for social service providers, addressing two questions: How can they be well prepared to manage and co-design this digital transformation for and with their users, workers and organisations?; Which lessons can be learnt from the last nearly 1.5 years with the COVID-19 pandemic?
+The speaker, Prof. Dr. Andreas Schleicher, Director at the Directorate for Education and Skills, OECD focused on trends and technical developments shaping the digitalisation of the fields of learning, teaching and training.
+He looked into the related opportunities and challenges for social service providers, addressing two questions: How can they be well prepared to manage and co-design this digital transformation for and with their users, workers and organisations?; Which lessons can be learnt from the last nearly 1.5 years with the COVID-19 pandemic?

 Workshop 1: Mental Health

-This workshop will be organised and moderated by Natalie Schürmann, Founder, Occupational Psychologist, Coach, Facilitator & Speaker – Mental & Emotional Well-being at Badiliko Ltd. The digital transformation we are living through is not only affecting our work environment but our home, family, social life and well-being.
+This workshop was organised and moderated by Natalie Schürmann, Founder, Occupational Psychologist, Coach, Facilitator & Speaker – Mental & Emotional Well-being at Badiliko Ltd. The digital transformation we are living through is not only affecting our work environment but our home, family, social life and well-being.
 Whether leaders, managers or employees we require a new set of skills,mindset and ways to communicate to embrace and navigate our new way of working.
 Keeping a healthy and balanced mental well-being will need increased attention from organisations and society.
 This workshop will provide some insights into the new model of ‘hybrid work place’ as well as of the related challenges and opportunities when it comes to managing mental health at work for people managers, leaders, and other key stakeholders involved in shaping the new digital work reality.
-The session will be an opportunity to get an overview of some latest trends on mental health and digitalisation, some thoughts on how to address these and provide a platform to share amongst peers how this experience is affecting the personal way to manage and work.
+The session was an opportunity to get an overview of some latest trends on mental health and digitalisation, some thoughts on how to address these and provide a platform to share amongst peers how this experience is affecting the personal way to manage and work.